SA Cultivar And Technology Agency (SACTA) Bursary South Africa 2022 – 2023

 ABOUT THE SACTA BURSARY PROGRAMME – FIELDS COVERED

-The SA Cultivar & Technology Agency (SACTA) is inviting students to apply for postgraduate bursary funding, for the 2022 academic year.
-Bursaries will be awarded for Honours, Masters and Doctoral studies, within fields of study that are relevant to the grain and oil-seed industry in South Africa, including the following:
+The SA Cultivar & Technology Agency (SACTA) is inviting students to apply for their bursary programme, for the 2023 academic year.
+Bursaries will be awarded for Postgraduate (Honours, Masters and Doctoral) studies, within fields of study that are relevant to the grain and oil-seed industry.

 - Agricultural Economics